 As far as I can tell from testing and review of the notes included in the downloads, these versions only change the physics.
 These are not likely to interest anyone although I did use them to generate the XML files that Ravarcade added to the BAM installation files.

-This is the first version that removed the Future Pinball watermark logo and also removed the splash start up screen.
+This is the first version that removed the Future Pinball watermark logo and also removed the splash start-up screen.
 Of course, it changes the physics also.
-I have noticed that the text on the start up screen differs depending on the version.
+I have noticed that the text on the start-up screen differs depending on the version.
 This version has the least amount of change from any of the versions.
-This is screenshot of the text at the bottom of the screen from this version:
+This is a screenshot of the text at the bottom of the screen from this version:

 Note that the screenshots here do not show the blue progress bar.
-For reasons unknown, Windows does how show it on a screenshot.
+For reasons unknown, Windows does not show it on a screenshot.

-This version removed the Future Pinball watermark logo and removed the splash start up screen.
-It also changes the physics.
+This version removed the Future Pinball watermark logo and removed the splash start-up screen.
+It also changes physics.
 There is a file that can be run to make adjustments to Future Pinball's registry settings to add arcade lighting (but I don't recommend trying it).
 Version 2.5 Release 2 carries the arcade lighting a bit further as described below.

 There are 2 executable files included in the download with no notes as to what is different.
-The only change I noticed is on the text on the start up screen.
+The only change I noticed is in the text on the start-up screen.
 These screenshots show the differences: